AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 Figure 3: A diagram of the active tube settler length L, the inner diameter of the apparatus S, and the angle α.

+###Materials

-Materials: In the Fall 2017 model, the floc weir is welded onto the tube settler rather than the recirculator and the apparatus is enclosed by compression fittings.
+In the Fall 2017 model, the floc weir—a floc drainage pipe that keeps the floc blanket at a stable height—is welded onto the tube settler rather than the recirculator and the apparatus is enclosed by compression fittings.
 The reason for an intermittent floc weir on the tube settler is due to the findings of the Summer 2017 team.
 If a floc blanket could be established with a low bend, then further investigation is required on whether multiple bends characteristic of the trapezoidal apparatus are necessary for performance, or just keep essential  flocs low and recirculating.

 <div class="alert alert-block alert-danger">
 Maybe make "Materials" a heading?